Core activity: electric car sharing

-Som Mobilitat wants to help the transition towards more sustainable lifestyles, and wants the users to participate in this process.
+Arnau, one of the founders of Som Mobilitat, explains that they want to help the transition towards more sustainable lifestyles, while the users can participate and decide in this process.

-Neighbours can book a car with their phone, on a regular basis, or occasionally for just a few hours.
+Neighbours can book a car with their phone, occasionally for just a few hours, or on a regular basis.

-Marc, one of the members of a local hub in a rural area, explains in the video that he needed to make a mindshift when starting to share a car.
+Marc, a member of a local hub in a rural area, tells that he needed to make a mindshift when he started sharing a car.

-Strategic decisions are taken by the members of the cooperative, and are not driven by any expectation of profit.
+Important decisions are taken by the members of the cooperative, and are not motivated by expectation of profit.

 Som Mobilitat is part of a European Network of carsharing cooperatives, who closely work together to share their resources, for instance the IT platform.

 Joachim, founder of Partago in Ghent (Belgium), believes this network embodies the philosophy of "act locally, think globally".

 Electric car sharing cooperatives join forces with renwable energy cooperatives under under the umbrella of a European Federation: Rescoop.eu